saitaiky/notebook/docs/docs/cloud-computing/aws/management/cloudwatch.md

 By configuring the procstat plugin, you can specify the processes you want to monitor and collect metrics for, such as CPU usage, memory usage, or custom metrics exposed by the process.
 The plugin uses the procfs file system on Linux-based systems to retrieve information about the specified processes.

 Some key features and use cases of the CloudWatch Agent procstat plugin include:

+### Metrics for SQS

+- Amazon SQS sends a number of metrics to CloudWatch, some of which are ApproximateAgeOfOldestMessage, ApproximateNumberOfMessagesDelayed, NumberOfMessagesDeleted and so on
+- The only dimension that Amazon SQS sends to CloudWatch is QueueName.

 ## CloudWatch Agent